humaidq/huma.id/README.md

 - [Nix](https://zero-to-nix.com/start/install) (with flakes enabled)
 - Optional: [nix-direnv]
-  - If not using nix-direnv, you need to run `nix develop` to load dependencies in your shell.
+  - If not used, you need to run `nix develop` to load dependencies in your shell.

 ## Building

-To build without cloning:
+To build the site:

 ```
-nix build github:humaidq/huma.id
+nix build
 ```

-The output would be in `./result`.

 ## Usage

-This package is imported by [dotfiles] repository.
+This Nix flake is imported by my [dotfiles] repository, which hosts this website.

 [dotfiles]: https://github.com/humaidq/dotfiles
 [Hugo]: https://gohugo.io